My Pool Maintenance Schedule with Printable Checklist

 Updated:

-When I first bought my house with a pool I soon discovered that the only way to properly maintain my pool was to get into a regular maintenance schedule.
-That way I didn’t miss anything and ensured that I reduced the possibility of having problems.
+When I first bought my house with a pool, I soon discovered that the only way to properly maintain it was to get into a regular maintenance schedule.
+That way, I didn’t miss anything and reduced the possibility of problems.

-There are simple pool maintenance tasks that ideally should be carried out each day and then those that should be done weekly, bi-weekly and on an ad hoc basis.
+There are simple pool maintenance tasks that should ideally be carried out each day and those that should be done weekly, bi-weekly or on an ad hoc basis.

-I developed the swimming pool maintenance schedule below as time went on and it works well for me.
-Hopefully you will find it useful.
-You can also download my swimming pool maintenance checklist below too.
+I developed the swimming pool maintenance schedule below as time went on, and it works well for me.
+Hopefully, you will find it useful.
+You can also download my swimming pool maintenance checklist below.

 My Pool Maintenance Schedule - runmypool